zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 ## **Step 4:** Use Pandas DataFrame objects

 You can join data from `oml.DataFrame` objects that represent database tables by using the `append`, `concat`, and `merge` methods.
-  * The `append` method appends or adds the other OML data object of the same class to this data object.
+  * The `append` method appends or adds the other Oracle Machine Learning data object of the same class to this data object.
-  * The `concat` method combines the current OML data object with the other data objects column-wise.
+  * The `concat` method combines the current Oracle Machine Learning data object with the other data objects column-wise.
   * The `merge` method joins data sets.

 These steps show how to use these methods.

-### Use the append () function
+### Use the append() function

 These steps show how to create a temporary table from a Pandas DataFrame and use the `append()` function.
 The `append` argument is a boolean that specifies whether to append the x data to an existing table.